Yes is More

-Yes is More is the easily accessible but unremittingly radical manifesto of Copenhagen-based architectural practice Bjarke Ingels Group, or BIG.
+is the easily accessible but unremittingly radical manifesto of Copenhagen-based architectural practice Bjarke Ingels Group, or BIG

-and its determination to involved the population at large in its creations.
-As an extension of its methods and results, its debut monograph uses the most approachable and populist means of communication available—the cartoon.
+, and its determination to involve the population at large in its creations.
+As an extension of its methods and results, its debut monograph uses the most approachable and populist means of communication available—the comic.